smartinternz02/SI-GuidedProject-4631-1626955787/README.md

 - HTML
 - CSS

+## Acknowledgement:

-I thank my mentor for the incredible support, the teachings and doubt clearing and I also thank the SMARTINTERNZ team for this incredible opportunity.
+- I thank my mentor for the incredible support, the teachings and doubt clearing and I also thank the SMARTINTERNZ team for this incredible opportunity.